 For lovers of nature, there are so many reasons to fall in love with Russia.
 There are 26 UNESCO World Heritage sites throughout Russia.
 Home to spectacular and diverse nature reserves, Russia contains the planet’s largest expanse of forest.
-Over eight million square kilometers of mixed woodlands serve as a refuge for creatures such as tigers, brown bears, polar bears and leopards.
+Over eight million square kilometres of mixed woodlands serve as a refuge for creatures such as tigers, brown bears, polar bears and leopards.
 As long as you’re willing to take on an adventure, Russia can lead you to some of the most breathtaking scenery in the world, from the pristine Western Caucasus Mountains to Siberia’s Lake Baikal and Kamchatka’s Pacific coast.

 People walking on a frozen Lake Baikal in March.

 If you love a party, you will surely fall in love with Russia.
 Russians love to party.
 Even some of the most remote communities have thriving nightlife and culture scenes!

 Both Moscow and St Petersburg are energetic 24-hour cities with clubs, bars and night time entertainment to suit almost any taste.
 For a more subdued night out, try an evening at a majestic city theatre, or enjoy a symphony performed by Russia’s leading classical musicians.
 Russia has recently emerged as a major international sports venue, hosting the Formula 1 Grand Prix and 2018 FIFA World Cup.
 You might be lucky enough to catch one of the many festivals and cultural events held throughout the year, such as the White Nights summer festival in St Petersburg.

 Ballet performance at the Peterhof Palace square.
 St Petersburg, Russia.

 Don’t be afraid of Russian winters!
 Sure, it gets cold, but the snowy scenery can be positively enchanting, and just another reason to fall in love with Russia.